 Zucchini: It adds a pleasant crunch and freshness to the dish and its high water content contributes to overall hydration.
 It provides most of the “liquid” in the dish.

-I prefer using dried oregano and/or thyme and dried basil for my herb blend.
+Herbs: I prefer using dried oregano and/or thyme and dried basil for my herb blend.

 I usually avoid fresh herbs in roasting dishes.
-Prolonged exposure to high heat during roasting can cause fresh herbs to lose their vibrant color and flavor or even become crispy or charred.
+Prolonged exposure to high heat during roasting can cause fresh herbs to lose their vibrant color and flavor or even become unpleasantly charred.
 However, if fresh herbs are added later in the cooking process or used as a garnish after roasting, they preserve their flavor and add extra freshness to the plate.
 It’s your choice.

 Red wine vinegar: A dash of tangy red wine vinegar instantly imparts a savory acidity to the pan juices.
 White wine vinegar or freshly squeezed lemon juice can serve as suitable alternatives.